Co-localization with Category-Consistent Features and Geodesic Distance Propagation: Experiments

 \subsection{Comparison to state-of-the-art co-localization methods}

-We first evaluate our method on the 100-image subset of Object Discovery dataset which contains objects of three classes, namely \textit{Airplane}, \textit{Car}, and \textit{Horse}.
+We first evaluate our method on the 100-image subset of Object Discovery dataset which contains objects of three classes, namely \textit{airplane}, \textit{car}, and \textit{Horse}.
 There are 18, 11, and 7 noisy images in each class, respectively.
 Table \ref{tab:OD} reports the co-localization performance of our approach in comparison with the state-of-the-art methods on image co-localization \cite{Joulin10,Joulin13,Joulin12,Joulin2014,Cho2015,Li2016}.
 In this small scale setting, our method outperformed other methods in both in individual object classes and overall.

-Three examples of our co-localization approach using VGG19 on the Object Discovery dataset are illustrated in figure \ref{fig:OD}.
+Three examples of our co-localization approach on the Object Discovery dataset are illustrated in figure \ref{fig:OD}.
 The second row shows the combined activation map from the set of identified CCFs, that acted as our single-shot object detector.
 It is apparent that the combined activation maps already provided object estimates that were quite accurate to the location of the actual object in the images, with different parts of each object getting high values such as the tail of the airplane, the wheel of the car, or head and tail of the horse.
-All these values were propagated based on the superpixel geodesic distances, resulting in the images shown in the third row.
-The propagated object-likelihood maps on the third row show that the sporadic activations on the background have been smoothed out evenly, and that the non-smooth object parts and their associated activations have been boosted and completed into complete and stable objects with significantly higher activation magnitudes.
-This shows that our two-step framework was able to generate informative single-shot object detections using the CCFs, and the subsequent stable object region via activation propagation.
+All these values were co-propagated based on the superpixel geodesic distances, resulted in the images shown in the third row.
+The co-propagated object-likelihood maps on the third row show that the sporadic activations on the background have been smoothed out evenly, and that the non-smooth object parts and their associated activations have been boosted and completed into complete and stable objects with significantly higher activation magnitudes.
+This shows that our two-step framework was able to generate informative single-shot object detection using the CCFs, and the subsequent stable object region via activation co-propagation.